 (New Visitors — Welcome!
 To find out what we are all about, please check out — “Welcome To My Writing Pages!” and “About the Blog, Jim & Little Red Bear” — and sign up to follow and be notified of every new post!
 Because really, why in the world wouldn’t you?)

 “Gifts of time and love are surely the basic ingredients of a truly merry Christmas.” – Peg Bracken

 “It is Christmas in the heart that puts Christmas in the air.” – W.T.
 Ellis

 Meet Little Red Bear & His Friends — “Once Upon A Time In A Very Special Woods . . . .”

 This is a purposefully non-monetized, ad-free site to be able to offer the most enjoyable reading and viewing experience for everyone, with all content freely shared, and generates no income to offset the costs of maintaining and operating.

-With the help of patrons, each month we are able to donate free print copies of “The Adventures of Little Red Bear: The First Holler!” to Senior Citizens, School Libraries and Classrooms, and to those who could otherwise not obtain a copy.
+With the help of patrons, we are able to donate free print copies of “The Adventures of Little Red Bear: The First Holler!” to Senior Citizens, School Libraries and Classrooms, and to those who could otherwise not obtain a copy.

-Patrons also help my friend Little Red Bear and me to continue this as a non-monetized, ad-free site, dedicated solely to entertainment and educational purposes while sharing positive messages of happiness, inspiration, and kindness with everyone.
-We invite you to join us in making a positive difference in the world!
+Patrons also help my friend Little Red Bear and me to continue this as a Non-Monetized site free of distracting advertisements, dedicated solely to entertainment and educational purposes while sharing positive messages of Happiness, Inspiration, Kindness, Environmental Awareness, and Conservation with everyone.

-Thank You for visiting with us!
 Please feel free to share with family and friends.
-Likes, Shares, & Comments are truly appreciated and help immensely in expanding our reach and encouraging new readers to visit!
-Because together, we can do so much!
+Likes, Shares, & Comments are truly appreciated and help greatly to expand our reach and encourage new readers and visitors!